-This topic has widely been debated, from those within the different denominations of Christianity, to atheists, skeptics, feminists, and others who are passionate about the equality of men and women.
+This topic has widely been debated, from those within the different denominations of Christianity to atheists, skeptics, feminists, and others who are passionate about the equality of men and women.
 Before we begin, it’s important to recognize that no one is arguing that women are less intrinsically valuable or inferior to men.
 It’s my hope that rational, loving people would recognize that this is not the argument at hand.

 The second theological view is called egalitarianism.
 It states that “all humans are equal in fundamental worth or social status,” according to the Stanford Encyclopedia of Philosophy.
 So the real question is, “Do men and women share the same roles and responsibilities?”
 Let’s see the passage that talks about women remaining silent in church and then make a final assessment.

 1 Corinthians 14:33-35 and 1 Timothy 2:12 state: “I do not permit a woman to teach or to assume authority over a man; she must be quiet.”
-Earlier in the same epistle, 1 Corinthians 11:5, Paul mentions that women were praying and prophesying in church, and that older women were teaching younger women (Titus 2:4).
+Earlier in the same epistle, 1 Corinthians 11:5, Paul mentions that women were praying and prophesying in church and that older women were teaching younger women (Titus 2:4).
 Therefore, 1 Corinthians 14:33-35 must not be an absolute command for women to be silent in church.

 There are other scripture references that teach women are co-equal with men, and in no way are less superior to them.
 They just have different roles.
-For example, in Galatians, Pau told the church, “there is neither Jew nor Greek, there is neither slave or fee man, there is neither male or female; for you are all one in Christ Jesus.”
+For example, in Galatians, Pau told the church, “there is neither Jew nor Greek, there is neither slave or free man, there is neither male nor female; for you are all one in Christ Jesus.”
 This passage validates the fact that both men and women are created equally in God’s eyes and are intrinsically valuable.

-For more information, see article here.
+For more information, see the article here.